drumpt/drumpt.github.io/content/patents/timing/index.md

 ---
-title: "Method and Apparatus for Explaining Prediction Changes in Time Series Data Monitoring"
+title: "Method for Providing Temporality-Aware Explanations for Time Series Data and Electronic Device Therefor"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Hyeongwon Jang
-  - Yechan Mun
+  - Eunho Yang
   - admin
-  - Sangchul Hahn
-  - Eunho Yang
-  - Kwang Joon Kim

 # Author notes (optional)
 author_notes:
   # - 'Equal contribution'
   # - 'Equal contribution'

-date: "2023-07-05T00:00:00Z"
+date: "2023-07-07T00:00:00Z"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2023-07-03T00:00:00Z"
+publishDate: "2023-07-07T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;